Instagram Virus: What You Need To Know and Do

 The Ugly List

 Thus, after successfully logging in, the people behind the Ugly List will have your account details.
-Then, much like a domino effect, they will use your account next to continue posting the Ugly List and tag your followers this time.
+Then, much like a domino effect, they will use your account to continue posting the Ugly List and tag your followers this time.

 The Nasty List

 Usually, the message includes a user’s clickable account handle.
 So, once you tap on it, it will take you to their profile.
 On that profile, you will see a link in the website section.
-A corresponding bio description will also instruct you to click on the said website link to see your rankings.
+A corresponding bio description will instruct you to click the website link to see your rankings.

 The Hot List

 The Hot List virus is very similar to The Nasty List Instagram virus.
 However, the Hot List virus tricks people into thinking they are part of a list of hot and attractive users.
 It aims to collect users’ account details and information, similar to the Ugly and Nasty List scams.

 The Ray-Ban scam

 In addition to getting your attention through an Ugly, Nasty, or Hot List, scammers can use promotions for fake Ray-Ban glasses discounts.
 They use these ads, which can promise up to 90% off the luxury brand’s glasses, to entice you to click links that infect you with the virus.